NorthStarUAS/ImageAnalysis/motion/docs/README-dmd-fundamentals.md

 ## Definition: Pixel Motion

 Consider a video clip with an object moving through the frame.
-Focus on a single pixel (a single sensor) as the video plays through.
+Focus on a single pixel as the video plays through.
 It is important to distinguish between how DMD sees the scene and how our eyes/brain see the scene.

 DMD is fitting a Fourier series to a time sequence of data points from individual pixels.
 As the bicycle rides across the scene, the